Centre for the Study of Governance Innovation

-The centre is directed by political economist Lorenzo Fioramonti and its international advisory board is made up of scholars and experts in international development, including Susan George, Simon Zadek, Luk Van Langenhove, Lydia Powell, Jan Aart Scholte and Lew Daly.
+The centre is directed by political economist Lorenzo Fioramonti, and its international advisory board is made up of scholars and experts in international development, including Susan George, Simon Zadek, Luk Van Langenhove, Lydia Powell, Jan Aart Scholte and Lew Daly.

 GovInn hosts the Governance Innovation Week, an annual gathering of leaders and innovators from all over the world.
 Keynote speakers at the Week have included Susan George, Johan Galtung, Robert Costanza, Raj Patel, Michel Bauwens and Simon Zadek.
-GovInn has long standing partnerships with research institutions such as CIRAD and the United Nations University, through its Institute for comparative regionalism UNU-CRIS.
-GovInn also houses the first and only Jean Monnet Programme chair in Africa and the UNESCO-UNU Chair in Regional Integration Migration and Free Movement of People.
+GovInn has long-standing partnerships with research institutions such as CIRAD and the United Nations University, through its institute for comparative regionalism UNU-CRIS.
+GovInn also houses the first and only Jean Monnet Programme Chair in Africa and the UNESCO-UNU Chair in Regional Integration Migration and Free Movement of People.

-GovInn is based at the University of Pretoria, in South Africa.